-On the last track, we discussed three conflicts that impact early community recovery following a school shooting.
-These three conflicts are, getting stuck vs moving on, who owns the problem, and who are the ‘real’ victims.
+In the last section, we discussed three conflicts that impact early community recovery following a school shooting.
+These three conflicts are, getting stuck vs moving on, who owns the problem, and who are the "real" victims.

-On this track, we will discuss the first three elements of a five factor model for the origin of rampage school shootings.
-These the first three elements of five factors are, the perception of marginalization, psychosocial problems, and cultural scripts supporting violence.
-Clearly, each of these, should they arise in a session, would require judgment concerning violating the client confidentiality boundary to uphold the Tarasoff mandate, "to protect."
+In this section, we will discuss the first three elements of a five factor model for the origin of rampage school shootings.
+These first three elements of five factors are the perception of marginalization, psychosocial problems, and cultural scripts supporting violence.
+Clearly, each of these, should they arise in a session, would require judgment concerning violating the client confidentiality boundary to uphold the Tarasoff mandate, "To protect."

 Based on the evidence and cultural patterns we have discussed so far in this course, Harvard researcher Katherine Newman has proposed five necessary but not sufficient conditions for rampage school shootings such as those that occurred at Heath, Westside, and Columbine.

 For some, the perception of marginality and exclusion is further supported by bullying or teasing, although this is not present in all cases of rampage shootings.
 Still, in a secret service report, almost three quarters of the offenders felt persecuted, bullied, threatened, attacked or injured by their peers.
 In some cases, the bullying has been severe.